aleemklp/logs/README.md

-This project contains React UI and Node Backend connecting to elastic search 6.4.2
+This project peforms the log analytics using the ELK stacks by retrieving logs from two applciations sources Tomcat and Ngnix using the Filebeat

-STEP 1 - SETUP Docker Elastic
+STEP 1 - SETUP Docker Elastic Kibanaa
-Prerequisites:
-docker desktop

 cd docker-compose-elasticsearch-kibana
 docker-compose up -d